Leaving Lyme Behind...

 Were you familiar with Lyme Disease prior to this point?

-I studied Lyme Disease and pathogen related infections while studying with the College of Naturopathic Medicine, but once I delved into research as my own Doctor … it became apparent to me, not simply how much I did not know, but in fact how little attention was being given to Lyme Disease period.
+I studied Lyme Disease and pathogen related infections while studying with the College of Naturopathic Medicine, but once I delved into research on my own … it became apparent to me, not simply how much I did not know, but in fact how little attention was being given to Lyme Disease period.

 So what did you choose to do?